 Here are the guidelines for us to follow:

-To begin there will be two worship services 8:00 AM and 9:30 AM.
-The 9:30 AM service will be broadcast on our Facebook page then uploaded to our Youtube channel.
+The 9:30 AM service will be broadcast on our Facebook page then uploaded to our You Tube channel and Web Page.

 - If you are sick or in the high-risk group, please stay home and participate in the live online broadcasts of the service.